greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

 First thing that needs doing is to build a dataframe for analysis - it will have medians my race year and stage type.
-But for the chart we want to hacve a decade field.
+But for the chart we want to have a decade field.
 Turns out this was a bit complicated in order to get the chart I wanted.
 You can see in the code comments why I did what I did.

 ``` r